 Top causes of fires in takeaways

-According to a recent report from the London Fire Brigade the top causes of fires in restaurants, takeaways and cafes are kitchen appliances (25%), cookers (23%) and electrical faults (17%).
-However, ducting is also at the centre of many fires, with dirty ducting and poorly-installed ducting heightening the probability of it catching fire.
+According to a recent report from the London Fire Brigade, the top causes of fires in restaurants, takeaways, and cafes are kitchen appliances (25%), cookers (23%) and electrical faults (17%).
+However, ducting is also at the center of many fires, with dirty ducting and poorly-installed ducting heightening the probability of it catching fire.

-Where you may require various fire extinguishers throughout the business premises, for the kitchen area a Wet Chemical extinguisher is a must.
+Where you may require various fire extinguishers throughout the business premises, for the kitchen area Wet Chemical extinguishers are a must.
 These are designed specifically for large chip pan fires and are ideal for industrial cooking environments.

 As mentioned, electrical fires are a huge issue for takeaway businesses.
-This is why it pays to vet all kitchen appliances and plug-in electrical goods on a regular basis.
+This is why it pays to check all kitchen appliances and plug-in electrical goods regularly.

 This can be achieved through PAT testing.
 This refers to the process of carrying out visual and more in-depth checks on appliances, ensuring they are safe and legal to use.
 PAT tests include earth continuity, lead polarity, and insulation resistance checks.

-PAT testing ovens, cookers, microwaves, fridges, freezers and any other large plug-in items is actually a legal obligation for businesses, so be sure to include this in your fire safety plan.
+PAT testing ovens, cookers, microwaves, fridges, freezers, and any other large plug-in items is a legal obligation for businesses, so be sure to include this in your fire safety plan.